anneemorgan/anneemorgan.github.io/research.md

 Blay, K. R., Morgan, A., and Tuck, K. (2020).
 Collections as Data in Texas Digital Library Repositories: Practical recommendations for use. *TDL DSpace Repository*. [https://hdl.handle.net/2249.1/156533](https://hdl.handle.net/2249.1/156533)

-### Unpublished manuscripts

-Morgan, A. and Fetzner, S. (n.d.).
-Politics, law and military.
-In J. McDonald and T. Wandel (Eds.), *A cultural history of historiography in the modern age, 1920-present* [Unpublished manuscript].
-New York, NY: Bloomsbury.

-Morgan, A. (2022). *White degeneration, neo-Lamarckism, and the early twentieth century campaigns against hookworm in Puerto Rico and the U.S. South* [Unpublished manuscript].

 ### Conference presentations

 Morgan, A. (2019). *Modernizing migrants: Truman’s Commission on Migratory Labor and an